MicrosoftDocs/winrt-api/windows.applicationmodel.resources.management/indexedresourcecandidate.md

 Represents a single possible value for a given resource, and the qualifiers associated with that resource.

 > [!IMPORTANT]
-> You can't use this class in a Windows Store app.
+> You can't use this class in a UWP app.

 ## -remarks